 2. Sportiom - Den Bosch

 Head on down to Sportiom in Den Bosch for a day full of fun.
 At the tropical pool paradise that is AquaFun, you’ll be whooshing down the slides in no time.
-AquaFun has two mega slides, one of which has lighting effects, making it seem as though you are going even faster!
-You know where you can find us….
+AquaFun has been recently renovated, and has a number of thrilling slides suitable for all age groups.
+Of course, there's also a wave pool.

 3. ‘t Kikkerfort - Breukelen

-But that’s not all, if you happen to go on a Friday, your trip may be extra special, as the pool offers disco swimming once a month on Fridays.
+But that’s not all, if you happen to go on a Friday, your trip may be extra special, as the pool offers disco swimming once a month on Fridays for children up to the age of 13.
 To see when you can go disco swimming, take a look at the pool’s list of dates.
-The other Fridays in the month are no less special, as pool toys will then be placed in the competition pool.

-You’ll be surprised at how little tickets cost too.
-At only 5,40 per entry ticket, you won’t break the bank with this day out.
-The recreational pool is open from 9am until 4pm during the weekend and times during the week vary.
+The recreational pool is open from 9am until 3.30pm during the weekend and times during the week vary.
 Take a look at the opening times on their website (in Dutch) to decide when you would like to go.

 4. Tiki Pool - Duinrell - Wassenaar